stefanXO/Tab-Manager-Plus/readme.md

-# Tab Manager
+# Tab Manager Plus
-This is a Google Chrome extension which allows you to easily and quickly manage and access your tabs/windows ;) Have fun with it!
+This is an extended version of the old Tab Manager Google Chrome extension.
+Malware free, with a new view type and many new features.

+Please enjoy.

-You can find and install this extension at the [Chrome Web Store](https://chrome.google.com/webstore/detail/eobcjlgohobbfcgabmijkdgpjkknpbbo).
+You can find and install this extension at the [Chrome Web Store](https://chrome.google.com/webstore/detail/cnkdjjdmfiffagllbiiilooaoofcoeff).

 ### license
 MPLv2